ndthanhduy911/vltk/web/public_html/assets/frontend/plugins/README.txt

 All the files in this folder are third-party code, that are externally maintained by their own authors or contributors and have their own licenses.
 We are using these plugins into our template in order to support various features (e.g. sliders).
-The Project template includes 2 Premium plugins (Isotope, Slider Revolution) and several Open Source plugins.
+VL-VLKT template includes 2 Premium plugins (Isotope, Slider Revolution) and several Open Source plugins.